 In Casino Royale, Vesper's sacrifice is arguably this.
 In the book, it's better explained that she did it to keep Bond safe.
 Never mind that he's a spy who's constantly in danger from foes anyway.
 It's also rather confusing as to how her death helps him at all.
 And why she couldn't have at least given him some more information about her blackmailers before she died.
 Partly justified in how she obviously felt guilty, which motivated her to commit this.

-In Deep Blue Sea, Susan needs to distract the last of the sharks and keep it from escaping the pen, so she steps over to the edge of the water, cuts her hand to draw the shark in with her blood - then jumps in the water for no apparent reason, and too far from the ladder to get back easily.
+In Deep Blue Sea, Susan needs to distract the last of the sharks and keep it from escaping the pen, so she steps over to the edge of the water, cuts her hand to draw the shark in with her blood - then jumps in the water for no apparent reason, and too far from the ladder to get back up itnote Specifically, the lowest rung breaks when she tries to get out.
+Probably should've checked that first..
 This is likely a result of the Focus Group Ending, as test audiences wanted to see her killed as karmic punishment for her unethical genetic experiment getting the others killed.

 In Dan Abnett's Gaunt's Ghosts novel Honour Guard, Baffels led his company into battle and they had to retreat.
 Baffels, unsure of himself in command, did not, and died.
 Gaunt later said that Baffels had done all that could have been done.